top of page

 No. of nights: 60

-Why exactly did we feel the need to get ourselves a caravan?
+Why exactly did we want to get our own caravan?

 Well, it was quite simple, really.

-For sure, borrowing my parent’s caravan would have been the cheaper option by far, but we knew we needed to get our own anyway at some stage.
-We thought to ourselves if we decided to give our adventure a good go, then it would make sense to get our caravan sooner rather than later.
+For sure, using my parents’ caravan would have been the cheaper option by far, but we knew we needed to get our own anyway at some stage.
+We thought to ourselves that if we decided to give our adventure a really good go, then it would make sense to get our caravan sooner rather than later.

-We’d also figured it would be a good idea to try to get our own caravan early on in our journey so that we could plan our living spaces and purchases of camping equipment according to the specific design and layout of our caravan and tent.
+We’d also figured that getting it sooner would allow us time to plan our living space better and purchase camping equipment according to the specific design and layout of our caravan and tent.

-Early on at Spioenkop, we discovered that caravan life is like an intricate puzzle, where you're constantly creatively fitting your life into tiny or unique spaces while trying hard to remember where everything is!
-Haha… So, we needed to get our own “puzzle,” you could say, and figure out exactly where our life’s pieces would fit.
+Early on at Spioenkop Nature Reserve, we discovered that caravan life is like an intricate puzzle, where you're constantly creatively fitting your life into tiny or unique spaces (while trying hard to remember where everything is!).
+So, we needed to start creating our own “puzzle,” you could say, assembling life's pieces into their ideal fit. :-)

-In essence, using my parent’s caravan had also always been a temporary thing, and using it had initially allowed us to get going on our trip and to figure out if the travelling caravan life was for us.
+In essence, using my parents’ caravan had always been temporary, as it had initially given us time to figure out whether the travelling life was for us.
 Once we’d decided to embrace the journey, the next step was to get our very own mobile home.

-With excitement, determination, and focus, coupled with a steady flow of coffee and chocolate, we ventured forth into the deep trenches of Facebook marketplaces.
+With excitement, determination, and focus, and a steady flow of coffee and chocolate, we ventured forth into the deep trenches of Google search and Facebook marketplaces.

-Dale and I spent countless hours looking at second-hand caravans online.
-Our fingers and eyes would get so tired from all the scrolling, and we had several late nights researching and figuring out what we wanted and could afford.
-Browsing through various Facebook pages or groups on second-hand caravan sales certainly gave us a good idea of the different caravan types you could get — and these were way too many to count.
+Dale and I spent endless hours looking at second-hand caravans online, while researching intensely what would suit us best, budget-wise.
+Browsing through a myriad of Facebook pages or groups certainly gave us a good idea of the different caravan types you could get, and these were way too many to count.

-We soon discovered that it would suit us much better to go directly through a dealer rather than a private sale.
+We soon discovered that it would suit us best to go directly through a dealer rather than a private sale.
 Living quite remotely and far away from densely populated areas at the time made it very tricky for us to view possible caravans that were scattered across the country.

-Of course, there were many private sales that looked great, but we really didn’t have peace of mind with the private sale route.
+Of course, many private sales looked great, but we really didn’t have peace of mind venturing down that route.
 If we found a caravan we liked, we wouldn’t be able to do the necessary quality checks ourselves.
-We’d also have the added cost and headache of getting it through CoR (i.e., roadworthiness tests), and there would be plenty of backwards and forwards, with added travel costs.
+We’d also have the added cost and headache of getting it through CoR (i.e., roadworthiness tests), and there would be plenty of backwards and forwards, with extra travel costs.

-We soon decided to go through Pretoria Caravans and Outdoor (LINK), and upon arriving on their website, we found the caravan that perfectly suited our needs and budget.
+We soon decided to go through Pretoria Caravans and Outdoor, and not long after, we found the caravan that perfectly suited our needs and budget.

 After giving it all the official go-ahead, we clicked “pay” and were official caravan owners!

-Okay, if you’re giggling at that, it may sound cute, I know, but it really was a wonderful feeling and one we’ll cherish forever.
+Okay, if you’re giggling at that, I understand.
+It sounds cute, but it really was a wonderful feeling and one we’ll cherish forever.
 No matter the size, it was ours.

-It was a unique milestone moment for us.
-We're not going back now, Bob!
-We’re doing this thing.
+It certainly was a unique milestone moment for us.
+There was no going back now—we were doing this thing!

-During the following two weeks, the salesperson kept in touch with us while they got everything ready.
+During the following two weeks, the salesperson kept in touch with us while they got everything ready for us.
 Once everything was complete, the little extra we paid for delivery meant they’d bring the caravan down to us from Pretoria.
-The owner of the company drove the caravan down from Pretoria to Ladysmith, where he met Dale at a petrol garage.
+The owner of the company drove the caravan down from Pretoria to Ladysmith, where he met Dale and a friend of ours at a petrol garage.

-Soon, on that bright, hot afternoon along the dam, I watched Dale slowly bouncing along into the campsite with our new caravan.
+Soon, on that bright, hot afternoon along the dam, I watched Dale slowly bouncing up the road into the campsite with our new caravan attached to the vehicle.

-At the time, our good friends, who had also just gotten married, were visiting us.
-Amazingly, they kindly offered to help us set up our new caravan for the very first time.
+At the time, our good friends who had also just gotten married were visiting us.
+They so kindly offered to help us set up our new caravan for the very first time, which was so great having that extra pair of hands, muscles, and brains.

-Let’s just say it was quite a long… process.
+Let’s just say it was quite a long… process figuring out our new set-up, especially the tent.

 Sounds easy enough, right!?